 What does Pluralsight cost?
 How much work is involved?

 Pluralsight uses a subscription-based model.
 People pay monthly or annually and choose from 2 plans: individual and business.
 Their personal plan costs $29 per month or $299 for annual billing.
 Businesses can pay $499 per month to provide access to their employees.
 To speak with a mentor, registered users pay an additional $1 per minute of support.

 To sign up, students create an account with their email address and select their payment plan.
 While there are no prerequisites, users can take an assessment to determine which courses best match their current abilities.

 Online reviews of Pluralsight are generally positive.
 G2 reviewers from all backgrounds benefited from using the online learning platform.
 One reviewer emphasized how helpful the program is for keeping up with the latest trends in tech, whether you are looking for a “fresher on fundamentals” or “more advanced courses.”

-For example, he said, “I like the ‘What’s new in Java X’ for a quick primer on changes in the Java language.”
-Another G2 reviewer echoes this, noting that Pluralsight is an “invaluable resource in a quickly changing industry.”
+For example, he said, “I like the ‘What’s new in Java X’ for a quick primer on changes in the Java language”.
+Another G2 reviewer echoed this.
+They noted that Pluralsight is an “invaluable resource in a quickly changing industry.”
 Similarly, one Quora user, who recommended the program for those who are new to the industry, said that “the company keeps 99% of their content relevant with the latest standards and archives older courses.”